tudelft-cs4200/2019/project/ms2/lab5.md

 module analysis/minijava
 ```

-Type checking is specified using predicates, whose rules determine which programs are well-formed and which are not.
+Type checking is specified using predicates whose rules determine which programs are well-formed and which are not.
 The rules typically match on the syntactic constructs of the language.
 The rule body specifies the premises that must hold for the construct to be well-formed.
 Each predicate is has a signature that describes the types of the input arguments.
 Predicates and rules are defined in the `rules` section of the specification.
-For example, the signature and two of its rules of the predicate to check expressions, looks like this:
+For example, the signature of the predicate that checks expressions together with two of its rules looks like this:

 ```
 rules